zhangjrgary/MAFS-5140/README.md

-# MAFS-5140 Project: Trading Strategies Implement in R
+# MAFS-5140 Project: Crypto Arbitrage in R

 The purpose of this project is to cmparative market prices analysis in R, backtest strategies and place trades.